 If your current front-end DTI is in the 40% or higher range, you are likely headed for some significant financial difficulties and should immediately consider a plan to reduce your debt balances.

 Back-end Debt-to-Income Ratio

 There are several monthly obligations included in the debt portion of your DTI that are not technically debts.
-These include homeowner’s insurance, private mortgage insurance premiums, and homeowner’s association dues, child support payments and alimony payments.
+These include homeowner’s insurance, private mortgage insurance premiums, homeowner’s association dues, child support payments, and alimony payments.